-Despite the human resources corresponding to the large number of water bodies to be monitored being often limited, the relevant agencies or commissions in each state closely monitor many inland fish stocks that are socioeconomically or culturally vital to local communities by exploiting appropriate data collection methods (e.g., survey lakes on a rotational basis).
-We collated a data set for 720 fish populations from three Midwestern states in the United States to fit a novel temperature-dependent population dynamic model.
-The model was developed with an intention of addressing the challenges of fitting traditional fishery stock assessment models to typical inland fisheries data (e.g., inconsecutive and imprecise annual harvests).
-Simulation tests and sensitivity analysis were conducted to evaluate the robustness of the model to estimate the effect of temperature on fish stock biomass.
-Finally, we disentangled and compared the effects of temperature variation and fishing on fish biomass by simulating two scenarios that assume the absence of fishing or warming, respectively.
+Here, we collate data for 720 fish population from three Midwestern states in the United States to disentangle the relative impacts of fishing and warming at a large regional scale.
+The US Midwest provides a useful case study because it is home to diverse freshwater fish species that support prized recreational and subsistence species and that have endured rapid warming (Fig. 1).
+We developed a novel temperature-dependent population dynamic model that overcomes challenges presented by sparce and imprecise monitoring that is common in inland fisheries.
+We conduct rigorous simulation testing and sensitivity analysis to evaluate the robustness of the model to estimate the effect of temperature on fish abundance.
+Finally, we disentangled and compared the effects of warming and fishing on fish biomass by simulating two scenarios that assume the absence of fishing or warming, respectively.
+The application of this scalable approach in other regions would enhance the understanding of the relative importance of fishing and climate change on fluctuations of fish populations at a global scale.

-The study aims to contribute to understanding the respective impacts of fishing and warming on stock biomass of freshwater fish populations at a relatively large regional scale.
-The Midwest of the United States was chosen as there are diverse freshwater fish species, many of which support prized recreational and subsistence fisheries (), and which have endured rapid warming over the past decades (Fig.1).
-The approach reported here has the potential to be applied to inland fisheries in other regions where similar data are available, and then to enhance the understanding of this long-standing scientific question pertaining to the relative importance of fishing and climate change on fluctuations of fish populations at a global scale.

 Materials and Methods:

 1. Data sources and data characteristics

-1.1 Relative biomass index
+Our temperature-dependent population dynamics model requires time series documenting three types of data for each population: (1) an index of relative abundance; (2) fishery removals and subsidies from stocking programs; and (3) environmental experience.

+1.1 Index of relative abundance

-The time series for the relative biomass indices of each population were from the fishery-independent biological surveys conducted by the Department of Natural Resources of each state.
-Survey protocols vary between management agencies, and survey methods often differ depending on the purpose of the survey.
-Therefore, we consulted relevant experts from each state who were familiar with their respective survey programs and obtained the relative biomass indices that best reflected the temporal changes in stock biomass for each population (Tab.S1 in the supplementary material).
+Time series of relative abundance indices for each population were drawn from the fishery-independent biological surveys conducted by the Department of Natural Resources of each state (Minnesota, Wisconsin, Iowa; Fig. 1).
+Survey protocols differ between and within management agencies depending on the purpose of the survey.
+Therefore, we consulted experts from each state and obtained the relative abundance index that best reflected temporal changes in abundance for each population (Tab.S1 in the supplementary material).

-1.2 Recreational harvest
+1.2 Fishery removals (harvest) and subsidies from stocking programs

-Total recreational harvests were estimated based on the creel survey conducted by Department of Natural Resources of each state.
-Data were collated and stored in the CreelCat database (https://creelcat.shinyapps.io/CreelCat/).
-The data were downloaded from CreelCat on 4 June 2022.
-Unlike large-scale commercial fisheries where accurate daily catch records are required, estimated recreational harvest data based on voluntary angler interviews are considered less precise.
-Therefore, we treated the recreational harvests as observations that are subject to observation error instead of known quantities in the model.
+The evaluated populations are subject to mixture of recreational and tribal fishing pressure.
+Total recreational harvests were estimated based on the creel surveys conducted by Department of Natural Resources of each state.
+Data collated in the CreelCat database (https://creelcat.shinyapps.io/CreelCat/) were downloaded on 4 June 2022.
+Unlike large-scale commercial fisheries where accurate daily catch records are required, estimated recreational harvest data based on voluntary angler interviews are considered less precise (citation).
+Therefore, we treated recreational harvests as observations that are subject to observation error instead of known quantities in the model.
+The Great Lakes Indian Fish and Wildlife Commission (GLIFWC) collects tribal harvest data for all three states.
+Because all tribal fishing operations are under observation and all tribals fish harvest is recorded, we treated tribal harvests as known and accurate quantities in the model.
+Add something about the units of harvest, i.e., is it numbers or weight of individuals?

-1.3 Tribal harvest

-The Great Lakes Indian Fish and Wildlife Commission (GLIFWC) collected tribal harvest data.
-All tribal fishing operations were under observation, and all fish harvested were recorded.
-Therefore, tribal harvests were treated as known and accurate quantities.

-1.4 Stocking biomass

-The time series of the biomass of stocking fish for each population were extracted from stocking report released by the Department of Natural Resources of each state.
-Stocking biomass was treated as known and accurate quantities.
+Many of the evaluated populations receive subsidies in the form of stocking from state-run hatcheries.
+Time series of the biomass of stocked fish added to each population were extracted from stocking report released by the Department of Natural Resources of each state.
+Stocking biomass was treated as known and accurate quantities in the model.
+Add something to confirm that stocking is in weight (kg) and not number of individuals.
+We want to show the reader that all the units are aligned here or what we did to align them.

-1.5 Environmental data
+1.3 Environmental data